SecEnth/DeepSearch/README.md

 # DeepSearch
-DeepSearch

 ## Description
-DeepSearch is a Python script that automates
+DeepSearch is a Python script that automates web search and focuses on finding hidden content.

 ## Features
-- Search for keywords in files
-- Filter and sort search results
+- Automated Google and Yandex search using advanced dorking operators
-- Support for multiple file formats (e.g., TXT, CSV)
-- [add more features here]
+-

 ## Requirements & Dependencies
 - Python 3.x